Christmas lights today, (source: mrchristian) and 1929, (source: winterbos)

 Bottom: October 28, 1929, Winnipeg Tribune

-The Board of Trade had two partners in the program.
-One was City Hydro, which gave permission to use their lamp posts and outlets, plus provided a discount on the power that would be used.
-The Manitoba Electrical Association agreed to cover the cost of the strings of lights, awarding a public tender to Schumacher-MacKenzie Company of Winnipeg.
+One was City Hydro, which gave permission to use their lamp posts and provided a discount on the power that would be used.
+The Manitoba Electrical Association agreed to cover the cost of the strings of lights and awarded a tender to Schumacher-MacKenzie Company of Winnipeg to do the work.

-The Board of Trade and Manitoba Electrical Association also rolled out a secondary campaign with prizes for the best decorated homes and store fronts around the city.
+The Board of Trade and Manitoba Electrical Association also rolled out a secondary campaign with prizes for the best-decorated homes and storefronts around the city.
 The business winner was Kummen-Shipman Electrical Co. on Fort Street, (above).

 The program appears to have been a success.
 No complaints or mishaps were noted in either newspaper.